 Honors Degree with Distinction or a Degree with Distinction, a student must write a

-Bachelor of Science degree in Cellular and Molecular Biology.
+senior thesis.
 Research done in the lab of a sponsoring faculty member is reported formally during the second semester of the senior year and defended in front of a committee of three faculty.

 How do I get involved?